 - Rules out false positives

-- Annual test, or after any significant change
+- Usually performed annually or after a significant change

 - Time (1 day to 3 weeks)

 - Cost ($5,000 to $70,000)

 Which is better?
 A vulnerability scan or penetration test?